Get over 50% off our best selling courses with code THANKFUL24!

 Major governing bodies and health associations have always recommended offering finger foods around 6-7 months of age, and a recent study suggested that BLW does not increase risk of choking over spoon feeding, as long as choking hazard foods like whole grapes and whole nuts aren’t offered.
 However, it doesn’t stop parents from being concerned about safety, since most of us are not comfortable with watching a baby gag.

-Gagging is not the same as choking.
+Please know this: gagging is not the same as choking.
 In fact, gagging is good because it means that your baby’s body is automatically protecting their airway.
 You will know baby is gagging and not choking if you can hear sound and if baby is working the food out quickly.
 Choking does not involve sound (no air = no sound).

 Coughing and gagging are similar.